 Access to Lake Cochituate

 Access to Lake Cochituate will be made available at NSSC's beach from the months of May-October, and may change without notice due to weather, staffing, or other conditions in Cochituate Stake Park.
+All access is by appointment at this time.

 During Operating Hours